karmab/kcli/README.rst

 -  *diskinterface* Value used when not specified in the disk entry.
    Defaults to virtio.
 Could also be ide, if vm lacks virtio drivers
 -  *nets* Array of networks.
 Defaults to ['default'].
-You can mix simple strings pointing to the name of your and more complex information provided as hash.
+You can mix simple strings pointing to the name of your network and more complex information provided as hash.
 For instance:

 ::